International Humanitarian Law Clinic of the Kalshoven-Gieskes Forum

 The International Humanitarian Law Clinic is a platform in which students of the Leiden LL.M. programmes in Public International Law conduct research for various cooperation partners of the Kalshoven-Gieskes Forum on International Humanitarian Law.
 The students are supervised, on the one hand by the researchers of the Forum, who are usually former students of the programme and/or IHL Clinic, and on the other hand, by assistant/associate professors engaged in the Forum.

 The Clinic’s cooperation partners usually work in the humanitarian field, and they include the International Committee of the Red Cross (ICRC), the Netherlands Red Cross, the German Red Cross, the European Centre for Constitutional and Human Rights (ECCHR), the Coalition of the International Criminal Court (CICC), Amnesty International The Hague, Médecins Sans Frontières, and other human rights NGOs.
 As of January 2020, 31 research projects were successfully concluded.

 These projects have included topics involving the use of certain means of warfare, questions of humanitarian assistance, possible war crimes in special conflict areas, as well as a variety of recent problematic issues surrounding the application and interpretation of international humanitarian law, the Geneva Conventions and their Additional Protocols, international criminal law and human rights law.

-For the winter term of the academic year 2019/20, the Forum is conducting two research projects, which are the IHL in Action project and the Digitally Derived Evidence project.
-These projects are specifically offered to students of the regular LL.M. programme in Public International Law at Leiden University.
-The projects are scheduled to start on 1 October 2019, and are expected to run until end of January 2020.
-The four months research period for the projects will include common seminar sessions and close supervision by members of the Forum, as well as the participation in the annual IHL Clinic Exchange Conference taking place in December 2019 in Israel.
+During the spring term of the academic year 2019/20, the Forum is conducting two to three research projects.
+These projects are specifically offered to students of the advanced LL.M. programme in Public International Law at Leiden University.
+The projects are scheduled to start on 3 February 2020, and are expected to run until end of end of May 2020.
+The four month research period for the projects will include common seminar sessions and close supervision by members of the Forum.

 Requirements for becoming an IHL Clinic member